Misinformation on WhatsApp: Insights From the Caribbean Diaspora

 For others, the information was shared because it might be beneficial:

-screenshot 2023 09 22 at 6.10.56 pm
+Screenshot 2023 09 22 at 6.10.56 PM

 The non-maleficent nature of misinformation sharing within the target group is further exemplified by the attachment of disclaimers to unverified information, alerting recipients to the questionable quality of the forwarded message, and notification when new information is acquired.